suffolklibraries/lgc/content/collections/events/bfi-film-academy-suffolk.md

       -
         type: text
         text: .
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'This event offers a bursary for any applicants that require it. '
 featured_image: BFI-image.jpg
 ---
 Film Academy is a fast paced, fun and practical filmmaking experience, designed for young people with some demonstrable interest and/or experience in film.